17 UNESCO World Heritage Sites in Kyoto

 6. Toji Temple

 Toji Temple (East Temple) also known as Kyo-o-gokoku-ji Temple, was founded by the Shingon sect in 794.
-The Buddhist temple is one of the oldest in Kyoto and famous for its Five-storied pagoda.
-The height of the pagoda is 54.8 meter, which makes it the tallest wooden tower in Japan.
+The Buddhist temple is one of the oldest in Kyoto and is famous for its Five-storied pagoda.
+The height of the pagoda is 54.8 meters, which makes it the tallest wooden tower in Japan.
 The cherry blossom season (end of April) is the best time to visit this place.

 Read More